e-gov/TARA-Doku/SSO tehniline spetsifikatsioon.md

 **Request**

-Client applications must periodically check the SSO authentication session validity on TARA SSO server.
-Session update requests will also signal TARA SSO server that the user is still active in the client application and the authentication session expiration time can be extended.
+Client applications must periodically check the SSO authentication session validity on GOVSSO server.
+Session update requests will also signal GOVSSO server that the user is still active in the client application and the authentication session expiration time can be extended.

 The process of acquiring a new authentication token is similar to initial user authentication.

-1. The client application redirects user agent to TARA SSO authorization endpoint for an authorization code.
+1. The client application redirects user agent to GOVSSO authorization endpoint for an authorization code.
-2. Upon receiving the authorization code, the client application (usually backend) makes a request to the TARA SSO token endpoint.
+2. Upon receiving the authorization code, the client application (usually backend) makes a request to the GOVSSO token endpoint.

-***Example TARA SSO session update request***
+***Example GOVSSO session update request***
 ````
 GET https://tara-sso-demo.eesti.ee/oauth2/auth?